LeelaLicious

 After reading the awesome guide, I dared to start using the manual settings of my point-and-shoot camera, learnt tons about composition and setup, and – best of all – I am finally not afraid to edit my pictures in Photoshop (all the different options used to overwhelm me like crazy).

-The Food Photography Book The Food Photography Book helped me take my photography skills to yet another level.
+The Photography Masterclass helped me take my photography skills to yet another level.
 After 2 years of using my DSLR I felt like I had plateaued.
-I wanted to improve my images and make them even more delicious, but I didn’t know how.
+I wanted to improve my images and make them even more mouthwatering, but I didn't know how.

-This book is a super helpful guide with in-depth information and easy step-by-step how to’s.
+This video course is a super helpful guide with in-depth information and easy step-by-step how to's.
 It is suited to beginners as well as those who have been photographing for a while and are wanting to step up their photos.

 Topics covered include lighting, styling, composition, camera angles and editing.
 It taught me the little things that can make a HUGE difference!